 10. SPIRULINA

 Spirulina typically comes as a powder or supplement.
 Add it to your favorite smoothie or top your salad with it.
-Not only is spirulina a good plant-based protein source, but it also has anti-inflammatory properties and boosts your immunity.
+Not only is spirulina a good plant-based protein source, but it also may have anti-inflammatory properties to boost immunity.

 11. POTATOES AND OTHER PROTEIN-RICH VEGGIES